 AFAS Standard Assistance may be in the form of no-interest loan or grant.
 The purpose is to help stabilize the member’s emergency financial situation in order to solve a problem, so the member can focus on the Air Force mission.
 A budget is required and payment is made to the final vendor/recipient (i.e. landlord for rent, mechanic for car repairs, etc) or Zelle payment option may be requested.

 What Standard Assistance Can Help With

-AFAS Standard Assistance is intended for a variety of unexpected emergency financial situations that any Airmen could face.
+AFAS Standard Assistance is intended for a variety of unexpected emergency financial situations that any Airmen or Guardians could face.
 Standard Assistance can help with:

 - Basic Living Expenses such as rent or utility bills